sowens81/software-design-patterns-csharp/ADRS/Keda.md

-# Architecture Design Record (ADR): Onboarding KEDA and Horizontal Pod Autoscaling (HPA) to Azure Kubernetes Service (AKS)
+# Architecture Design Record (ADR): Onboarding Kubernetes Event-Driven Autoscaling (KEDA) to Azure Kubernetes Service (AKS)

 ---

 ## **Context**

-The need to scale workloads dynamically in response to fluctuating demands is becoming more critical for our services running in **Azure Kubernetes Service (AKS)**.
-With the increasing volume of data processing, high transaction throughput, and large queues in services like **Azure Service Bus**, the ability to adjust compute resources efficiently is essential.
-This would provide better performance, cost management, and avoid manual intervention in scaling.

-At present, the existing system in AKS relies on **static scaling** configurations, primarily dependent on predefined limits.
-However, this approach has limitations in responding to dynamic workloads driven by **event-driven triggers** or fluctuating **CPU and memory** requirements.
-For example, high load on message queues or sudden database load cannot trigger scaling automatically with the current architecture, leading to performance bottlenecks.

-To address this, **KEDA (Kubernetes Event-driven Autoscaling)** and **Horizontal Pod Autoscaling (HPA)** need to be integrated into the existing AKS environment.
-KEDA would provide event-based autoscaling capabilities, while HPA would improve the responsiveness of the system by scaling services based on resource metrics like CPU and memory.

-However, the integration of KEDA and HPA needs careful planning and execution.
-The **security** of the system must be ensured to protect sensitive data, and the changes must be validated to ensure minimal disruption to the existing services.
-The integration will also require **updates to Helm charts**, **Terraform configurations**, and **monitoring systems**.
+As part of our AKS deployment, there is a need for **event-driven autoscaling** to handle workloads that are triggered by external events, such as **Azure Service Bus queues**, **Cosmos DB**, or **Azure Storage Account** events.
+Currently, our AKS clusters scales based on manual intervention via product teams changes replica set size for pull requests.
+We intend to implement scaling through **Horizontal Pod Auto-Scaling** (HPA) on resource usage metrics like CPU and memory via another ADR (0027), but this does not address dynamic scaling based on external events.

+Integrating **KEDA (Kubernetes Event-driven Autoscaling)** will allow AKS to scale workloads based on events from external sources such as message queues or storage events, providing more responsive scaling.
+This integration requires updates to the **AKS environment**, **Helm charts**, and **Terraform configuration**.

+KEDA will be introduced alongside the **HPA** enablement to provide a comprehensive, hybrid scaling solution — **event-driven** scaling with KEDA and **resource-based** scaling with HPA.

+### **Proof of Concept (PoC)**:
+To validate the implementation, we will first create a **Proof of Concept (PoC)** to demonstrate KEDA's ability to scale workloads based on events from **Azure Service Bus**, **Cosmos DB**, and **Azure Storage Account**.
+The PoC will allow us to work closely with product teams to identify reusable use cases and to understand how event-driven scaling can improve operational efficiency.

 ---

 ## **Decision**

-We will integrate **KEDA** and **HPA** into our **AKS** environment to enable dynamic scaling for both **event-driven** workloads and **resource-driven** workloads.
-This decision aims to achieve the following:
+We will onboard **KEDA** (Kubernetes Event-driven Autoscaling) to AKS to allow scaling based on event-driven triggers such as **Azure Service Bus** messages, **Cosmos DB** events, or other custom metrics.
+This decision involves:

+1. **KEDA Installation**:
-1. **Event-Driven Scaling with KEDA**: We will install and configure **KEDA** to enable autoscaling based on external event sources such as **Azure Service Bus** or database load, helping us manage unpredictable workload spikes effectively.
+   We will install KEDA in our AKS environment and configure it to scale workloads based on external event sources (e.g., Azure Service Bus, Cosmos DB, and Storage Accounts).

-2. **Resource-Based Scaling with HPA**: We will update the **Helm charts** and Kubernetes configurations to enable **Horizontal Pod Autoscaling (HPA)**, ensuring that workloads are automatically scaled up or down based on **CPU** and **memory** utilization.

-3. **Seamless Integration with Existing AKS Setup**: The integration of KEDA and HPA will be carried out without interrupting existing workloads, with careful testing and validation in non-production environments before full deployment.
+2. **Helm Chart Updates**:
+   We will update **Helm charts** to include **ScaledObject** resources, which define the scaling rules based on event sources such as message queue length or database load.
+   The **Helm charts** charts we will update are:
+   - xxx-api
+   - xxx-background-worker
+   - xxx-cron-job
+   - xxx-job

+3. **Proof of Concept (PoC)**:
+   A **PoC** will be developed to test the integration of KEDA with **Azure Service Bus**, **Cosmos DB**, and **Azure Storage Account**.
+The PoC will help verify that KEDA scales workloads correctly in response to event-driven triggers.

+4. **CI/CD Integration**:
+   The changes will be automated through our **CI/CD pipelines**, ensuring that KEDA configurations are applied across all environments without manual intervention.

+5. **Secure Integration**:
-4. **Security Considerations**: We will adhere to best practices for security, including **managed identities**, **Role-Based Access Control (RBAC)**, and **Azure Active Directory (AAD)** integration, ensuring that only authorized services trigger scaling and that sensitive data remains protected during scaling operations.
+   We will ensure **secure integration** with services like **Cosmos DB**, **Service Bus**, and **Storage Accounts** by using **managed identities**, **Role-Based Access Control (RBAC)**, and **Azure Active Directory (AAD)**.
+This will ensure that only authorised services can trigger scaling events and that sensitive data remains protected during scaling operations.

-5. **Automation and Monitoring**: We will integrate **CI/CD pipelines** to automate the deployment of configurations, alongside **monitoring tools** like **Azure Monitor** and **Prometheus**, to ensure scaling actions are appropriately tracked and managed.
+6. **Testing and Monitoring**:
+   We will thoroughly test the event-driven scaling functionality in staging environments, using **Azure Monitor** and **Prometheus** to track and verify scaling events triggered by external sources.

 ---